cferg97/capstone-FE/README.md

     - Seller Location (country)
     - Card condition (Mint, near mint, lightly used etc.)
     - Foil or non-foil
+- Sellers can auto generate envelopes for printing.

 ## Seller Feedback
 - Users can leave feedback on sellers that they have purchased from.